axioned/checklist/checklists/daily-crm-reporting-checklist.md

 - [ ] Write down the status of your issues like "Done", "In Progress"

-- [ ] It would be better to include Turkish characters while writing CRM

-- [ ] Check that the total time is equal to 7.30 hours
+- [ ] Check that the total time is equal to 7:30 or 8:30 hours
-We are counting the time over 7.30 hours.